 Often, your completed APMA will not provide all of the information required by federal regulations.
 If this is the case, the BLM will not be able to fully evaluate your proposal, resulting in delays in processing while you provide the necessary information.
 To help you meet federal requirements, BLM has developed supplemental guidance that enables you to address those specific components often missing from APMA applications.
 Using the provided supplements will ensure that the description of your proposed operation is complete and thereby minimize delays in the processing of your application.

 Before submitting your APMA for operations on BLM managed lands, read the Instructional Supplement to the APMA using the link provided below.
-This instructional guidance will help you to define the level of your federal activity – either as Casual Use, Notice of Intent, or Plan of Operation levels, and identify which regulations and specific APMA Supplements may then apply to your proposal.
+This instructional guidance will help you to define the level of your federal activity – either as Casual Use, Notice, or Plan of Operation levels, and identify which regulations and specific APMA Supplements may then apply to your proposal.

 The Supplements are also available from your local field office.
 Return to the main BLM - Alaska webpage and click on the Alaska map for help in determining your local Field Office.

 Using the APMA & State-wide Bond Pool within the BLM Approval Process